bourdels/rfic-design/README.md

 # rfic-design - Lecture on Radio Frequency Integrated Circuit Design

 Learn the RFIC basics.
 How to design LNA, VCO, Mixers and PA.
 Train yourself with technical trainings.
-Discover how to simulate Noise, Linearity, SP and other RF caracteristcs with CADENCE.
-Share, teache others, and cite me ;-) ...
+Discover how to simulate Noise, Linearity, SP and other RF characteristics with CADENCE.
+Share, teach others, and cite me ;-) ...

 CONTAIN
 - Lecture